mne-tools/mne-bids-pipeline/docs/source/examples/examples.md

+# Examples

-You will find on the left a number of examples using publicly available datasets, mostly taken from [openneuro](https://openneuro.org).
+Here you will find a number of examples using publicly available datasets, mostly taken from [OpenNeuro](https://openneuro.org).

-For a first example, see the results obtained with the [MNE sample dataset](ds000248.html).
+For a first example, see the results obtained with the [MNE sample dataset](ds000248.md).